Tickets $10 available on MetroTix!

 Additional support is provided by The Divided City.
 The Divided City is an urban humanities initiative, a joint project of the Center for the Humanities and the Sam Fox School of Design & Visual Arts, College of Architecture and Graduate School of Architecture & Urban Design at Washington University in St. Louis.
 The Divided City is funded by the Mellon Foundation.

-StitchCast Studio Special Edition podcast recordings for The WHY of MY City will be released in May-June.
+StitchCast Studio Special Edition podcast recordings for The WHY of MY City will be released in June.

 StitchCast Studio Special Edition: The Ville with Paster Richard Ashley